JorgeDC01/Proyect-of-Caceres/README.md

   </uL>

   <h2> Text files </h2>
   <p> Click on text files folder to confirm the proper functioning of the Algorithms which build new text files.
+This folder isn't neccesary to run the proyect, so that you can avoid it.
 If you have any <strong>issue</strong> with  Eclipse's proyect , please get in touch with me.  </p>